In this article...

 In Chapter 13 bankruptcy, the debtor restructures some or all of his debt into a 3-5 year payment plan.
-Chapter 13 is different from Chapter 7, which focuses on eliminating as much debt as possible by liquidating all your assets and forgiving whatever debt is left over.
+Chapter 13 is different from Chapter 7 bankruptcy in Indiana, which focuses on eliminating as much debt as possible by liquidating all your assets and forgiving whatever debt is left over.
 Chapter 13 takes your three different types of debt, secured, unsecured, and general unsecured, and prioritizes them, allowing you to pay pennies on the dollar for some debts and more for others.

 Chapter 13 can be a great tool for those with a higher income or who have equity in their home or other property that they wish to keep.
 Chapter 13 is also a good option if you fail the Means Test and don’t qualify for Chapter 7.
 Chapter 13 provides a host of bankruptcy benefits, including: